-She is currently conducting interviews with first and second-generation African immigrants in the nursing profession to understand ethnoracial boundaries and white supremacy in the nursing profession from a critical and intersectional perspective.
-This project will provide a new lens to understand the racial politics of healthcare and the role of nursing in addressing health inequalities-- issues made more salient with the Covid-19 pandemic making these issues more salient.
+Her experience navigating healthcare with a disability and her Nigerian immigrant background have inspired her current research conducting interviews with first and second-generation African immigrants in the nursing profession.
+She examines their social interactions in nursing school and working as RNs to understand white supremacy in the nursing profession from a critical and intersectional perspective.
+This project will provide a new lens to understand the racial politics of healthcare and the role of nursing in addressing health inequities-- issues made more salient with the Covid-19 pandemic.

 Degree DetailsPh.D., Sociology, University of California, Los Angeles

 Degree DetailsB.A., Sociology and Spanish, University of Illinois at Urbana-Champaign